Ekri/SpanBuilder/README.md

-Wrapper for spans in Android.
+Wrapper for spans in Android written in Kotlin for Kotlin projects.

 # Usage